 Dexibell's ambition is to create a renaissance of digital musical instruments where old-world craftsmanship is combined with new-world technology.
 A world where innovation, tradition and music play harmoniously together.

 We like the sentiment, but should we fall for the rather flowery hyperbole?
 Staring at the VIVO S10 in front of us it's hard not to be impressed.
 This thing looks absolutely splendid, light years away from all the dull, black, moulded plastic slabs we’re so used to seeing these days.

 But how does it sound?
 Dexibell uses its proprietary 'True 2 Life' technology (yes, another flowery descriptor) to produce patches which, it turns out, is a sampling/modelling hybrid approach.
 Lots of music brands use sampling, modelling or a combination of the two but Dexibell claims to do things a little differently to max out the quality.

 While some manufacturers continue to work within the 16-bit/44.1KHz audio CD standard Dexibell uses higher definition 24-bit/48KHz for sampling and digital to analogue conversion.
-It also insists on what it calls an 'extra extra large' or XXL sample length of 15 seconds so that full harmonics are retained throughout the entire evolution of held notes.
-Finally, it's pianos use powerful quad core processors that are capable of yielding unlimited polyphony.
+It also insists on what it calls an 'extra extra large' or XXL sample length of 15 seconds so that full harmonics are retained throughout the entire duration of held notes.
+Finally, its pianos use powerful quad core processors that are capable of yielding unlimited polyphony.

 The control panel is very clearly laid out making it a doddle to find our way around.
 Selecting patches, making splits and layers or applying effects is all child's play.
-We just wish the rotary encoders had LED meters like Dexibell's pricier S7 and S9 models.

 Best stage pianos: Buying advice